HarshitDoshi/snow/README.md

 ## Current features

-* Homepage with a sqaure / circular logo, title and a menu of links
+* Homepage with a square / circular logo, title and a menu of links
 * A blog page with a list of posts
 * A page for a blog post with various text highlighting options
 * A page for a gallery of pictures